 - 1 Tablespoon butter or olive oil, or a mixture of both

 - 1 Tablespoon Aleppo Pepper

-- 1/2 cup canola oil
+- 1/2 cup canola oil or vegetable oil

 - 2 green onions sliced thin